 What Is A Guitar Amp Head?

 There are two basic parts to a guitar amplifier; an amplifier part and a speaker part.
 The amplifier part contains the electronics to actually amplify the signal coming from your electric guitar.
 The speaker part then turns that amplified electrical signal into actual sound – vibrations through the air that you hear as sound when those vibrations hit your ears.

 A guitar amp head is just the amplifier part.
 It has no speaker built into it.
 If you play your electric guitar through a guitar amp head without a separate speaker connected, then you will hear no sound.

-You can see in the picture, that there is no speaker in the guitar amp head.
+Normally there is no speaker in the guitar amp head.
 If you buy a head, you need to buy a speaker cabinet or cab.
 You would then connect the speaker output of the head into the input of the cab using a speaker cable.
 This is a jack cable similar to a guitar cable, but rated for the higher current that will travel from the head to the speaker.

 What is a “combo”?

 A combo or “combination amplifier” is a guitar amp where the amplifier and speaker parts are both housed together in one housing i.e. the speaker is built-in.
 You do not need to buy a separate speaker cabinet for a combo.
 If you plug your guitar into a combo amp, you will be able to hear your guitar just fine without a separate cab.
 So if you buy a combo, that’s the only thing you need.

 A guitar speaker cabinet or “cab” is a unit that contains one or more speakers.
 It contains no electronics of its own, just the speakers.
 It will have an input jack connection, which you would connect the speaker output from a guitar amp head to.

 You would need a separate speaker cab to be able to hear the sound from a guitar amp head.
 You do not need one to hear the sound from a combo, as in a combo the speaker is built-in.